INFORMATION REQUIRED IN PROXY STATEMENT

-The audit committee of our board is responsible for providing independent, objective oversight and review of our accounting functions, internal controls and financial reporting process.
+The audit committee of our Board of Directors is responsible for providing independent, objective oversight and review of our accounting functions, internal controls and financial reporting process.
 Currently, the audit committee is comprised of Messrs.
 Kay, Harned, and Ruckdaeschel.
-The audit committee operates pursuant to a written charter adopted by the board of directors in December 2009 which may be found on our website www.vuzix.com under the “Investors-Corporate Governance” section.
+The audit committee operates pursuant to a written charter adopted by the Board of Directors in December 2009 which may be found on the investor relations section of our website (www.vuzix.com) under the “Investors-Corporate Governance” section.
 We believe that each of the members of the audit committee is independent as defined by applicable laws and regulations.

 Review of our Audited Financial Statements

 In fulfilling its oversight responsibilities, the audit committee reviewed the audited financial statements in our Annual Report on Form 10-K with management and discussed the quality and acceptability of our accounting principles, the reasonableness of significant judgments, and the clarity of disclosures in our financial statements.